 Kent helps team snap skid

 Veteran Corey Kent gave the Kentville Wildcats a badly needed lift by throwing a complete-game four-hitter in a 7-2 win over the Halifax Pelham Canadians July 27 in Halifax.
-The win snapped a four-game losing skid for the Wildcats, who remain in the hunt for the fourth and final NSSBL playoff spot.
+The win snapped a four-game losing skid for the Wildcats, who remain in the hunt

 BY JOHN DECOSTE

 The Kentville senior Wildcats needed a top performance from Corey Kent in their NSSBL contest July 27 in Halifax and he gave it to them.

 Kent threw a complete-game four hitter and his teammates supported him with seven runs on nine hits as the Wildcats snapped a four-game losing skid with a much needed 7-2 win.

 After the teams swapped single runs in the first inning, Kentville added two in the second and put the game away with a four-run seventh.
 Halifax’s second and final run came in the third inning.

 Mike Lockhart led the Wildcats’ offense with a single and double and three RBI.
 Ryan Pearl added two singles and a triple and scored two runs, while Les Berry contributed an RBI double.